-The October 27th meeting will be held virtually.
+The January meeting will be held virtually on Tuesday, January 26th.

 Please click the link below to join the webinar: